RaijmakersH/az900-labs/Instructions/Walkthroughs/16-Implement resource tagging.md

 5. If you have time, create another resource without a tag to ensure the policy is no longer in effect.

-In this walkthrough, we created a policy assignment that required tagging, created a storage account and tested the tagging, viewed resources with a specified tag, and removed the tagging policy.
+Congratulations!
+In this walkthrough, we created a policy assignment that required tagging, created a resource (storage account) and tested the Policy for tagging, viewed resources with a specified tag, and removed the tagging policy.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.